 Over one blistering summer, set against the backdrop of bushfires, smoke haze and water restrictions, Bee will grow up, show up, and make a name for herself.

-From the author of The Little Wave, winner of the 2020 Children's Book Council of Australia Award for Older Readers.
+From the author of The Little Wave, winner of the 2020 Children's Book Council of Australia Book of the Year Award for Younger Readers.